Tajima's D: Interpreting Tajima's D

 A negative Tajima's D signifies an excess of low frequency polymorphisms relative to expectation, indicating population size expansion (e.g., after a bottleneck or a selective sweep).
 A positive Tajima's D signifies low levels of both low and high frequency polymorphisms, indicating a decrease in population size and/or balancing selection.

+However, this interpretation should be made only if the D-value is deemed statistically significant.

+Determining significance

-However, calculating a conventional "p-value" associated with any Tajima's D value that is obtained from a sample is impossible.
+Calculating a conventional "p-value" associated with any Tajima's D value that is obtained from a sample is impossible.
 Briefly, this is because there is no way to describe the distribution of the statistic that is independent of the true, and unknown, theta parameter (no pivot quantity exists).
 To circumvent this issue, several options have been proposed.

-However, this interpretation should be made only if the D-value is deemed statistically significant.

-Determining significance

 When performing a statistical test such as Tajima's D, the critical question is whether the value calculated for the statistic is unexpected under a null process.
 For Tajima's D, the magnitude of the statistic is expected to increase the more the data deviates from a pattern expected under a population evolving according to the standard coalescent model.

 Tajima (1989) found an empirical similarity between the distribution of the test statistic and a beta distribution with mean zero and variance one.
 He estimated theta by taking Watterson's estimator and dividing it by the number of samples.
 Simulations have shown this distribution to be conservative, and now that the computing power is more readily available this approximation is not frequently used.

 A more nuanced approach was presented in a paper by Simonsen et al. These authors advocated constructing a confidence interval for the true theta value, and then performing a grid search over this interval to obtain the critical values at which the statistic is significant below a particular alpha value.
 An alternative approach is for the investigator to perform the grid search over the values of theta which they believe to be plausible based on their knowledge of the organism under study.
 Bayesian approaches are a natural extension of this method.

 A very rough rule of thumb to significance is that values greater than +2 or less than -2 are likely to be significant.
 This rule is based on an appeal to asymptotic properties of some statistics, and thus +/- 2 does not actually represent a critical value for a significance test.

 Finally, genome wide scans of Tajima's D in sliding windows along a chromosomal segment are often performed.
 With this approach, those regions that have a value of D that greatly deviates from the bulk of the empirical distribution of all such windows are reported as significant.
 This method does not assess significance in the traditional statistical sense, but is quite powerful given a large genomic region, and is unlikely to falsely identify interesting regions of a chromosome if only the greatest outliers are reported.